virtuosoft-dev/hestiacp-pluginable/README.md

 ***Note: Pluginable uses the /etc/hestiacp/hooks folder in Hestia (not used in default installations).
 If you are using the hooks folder; backup it up!
 You'll need to manually merge any existing post_install.sh files if you are using them.***

-Clone the latest release version (see v2.0.0 below) to the hooks folder:
+Clone the latest release version (i.e. replace **v2.0.0** below with the latest release version) to the hooks folder:
 ```
 sudo git clone --branch v2.0.0 https://github.com/virtuosoft-dev/hestiacp-pluginable /etc/hestiacp/hooks
 ```